-In order to assist it in the execution of its duties and responsibilities, the Board of Directors has set up a number of Board committees and these include the Audit & Risk Committee, the Asset-Liability Management Committee and the Credit Committee, all of which are regulated by their own Terms of Reference as approved by the Board.
+In order to assist it in the execution of its duties and responsibilities, the Board of Directors has set up a number of Board committees and these include the Audit & Risk Committee, the Assets & Liabilities Committee and the Credit Committee, all of which are regulated by their own Terms of Reference as approved and periodically reviewed by the Board.
 Details regarding the composition of these committees are set out below.